 AHS 110: Introduction to Health Care (3 credits)

-Battle Creek High School students interested in enrolling in the GVSU Allied Health Sciences Dual Enrollment courses should email Sara Burtis at email@example.com or call (616) 331-7613.
+Battle Creek Central High School students interested in enrolling in the GVSU Allied Health Sciences Dual Enrollment courses should contact their school counselor, and/or email or call Nikki Elder at [email protected] or (616) 331-7613.

 INT 100 - REFLECT, CONNECT, ENGAGE